 We take a look at the history of Nokia owners since their hundred years of business and who owns Nokia now?

-Nokia a 155 years old company has natured the industry with cable, paper products, rubber boots, tires, television, and mobile phones.
+Nokia a 155-year-old company has nurtured the industry with cable, paper products, rubber boots, tires, television, and mobile phones.
 Nokia Corporation is a Finland-based company with its headquarters in Espoo, Finland.

 Who owns Nokia?

 Nokia was owned by Microsoft.
-In the year 2013 Microsoft paid over $7 billion for Nokia’s business.
-The acquisition was held for bringing the smartphones market to new heights but destiny ill-treated the company and had a huge loss of $7.6 billion and thousands of people were unemployed.
-Later in 2016, Microsoft sold Nokia to subsidiaries of HMD Global and Foxconn Technology group.
+In the year 2013, Microsoft paid over $7 billion for Nokia’s business.
+The acquisition was held for bringing the smartphone market to new heights but destiny ill-treated the company and had a huge loss of $7.6 billion and thousands of people were unemployed.
+Later in 2016, Microsoft sold Nokia to subsidiaries of HMD Global and Foxconn Technology Group.

 To speed up the deployment Nokia has partnered with America’s largest and most reliable 5G network T-Mobile.
 Nokia has worked grind to bring the best 5G network in the market.

 The pandemic has mostly affected the smartphone market and again Nokia’s shipments have declined to 11.9%.
 HMD has switched focus on online sales and profitability has returned in June.
 Further, as a clear strategy, the company announced that they will not fight in the flagship smartphones which are mostly dominated by Apple and Samsung, and focus more on budget and mid-range phones.

 So that’s all about who owns Nokia now.

 This post was last modified on January 16, 2024 3:32 PM